 In the digital marketing world, landing pages are a crucial component of an advertising campaign.
 Landing page optimization is vital to get right because if you don't do it correctly, your campaign can be wasted and not produce any results.

-The landing page’s content should focus on two main things: a compelling copy that will draw in readers and persuasive video or images to keep them interested.
+The landing page’s content should focus on two main things: a compelling copy that will draw in readers and persuasive videos or images to keep them interested.

 A poorly optimized landing page will have too much text, making it difficult for visitors to find what they're looking for.
 It may also lack persuasive visuals that convey a clear message about the product being advertised.